DaKingzz/MonsterCity_COMP371_PROJECT/README.md

 Jared Latchman - 40214398 <br>

 **Keyboard + Mouse Control:** <br>
-W A S D + Left Click to shoot
+W A S D + Left Click to shoot <br>
+Q and E to rotate the turret's barrel

 **Command to run with g++:** <br>
-Just set the compiler to g++ in vs code and run it.
+Just set the compiler to g++ in vs code and run it with the tasks.json file in the project.

 **File Structure** <br>
 Project371: Main File where everything happens <br>